Nevada counties review election results amid false claims

 Election experts say hand-counting of ballots is not only less accurate but extremely labor-intensive, potentially delaying results by weeks if not months in larger counties.
 They also say it’s unnecessary because voting equipment is tested before and after elections to ensure ballots are read and tallied correctly.

-Elgan and the county clerk in Nye County, Sam Merlino, both said they did not believe it was feasible to stop using electronic voting equipment this year.
+Elgan and Merlino both said they did not believe it was feasible to stop using electronic voting equipment this year.
 Both are elected officials with power to act independent of their county commissions.

-Associated Press writers Scott Sonner and Susan Montoya Bryan in Albuquerque, New Mexico, contributed to this report.
+Associated Press writers Scott Sonner in Reno, Susan Montoya Bryan in Albuquerque, New Mexico, and Christina Almeida Cassidy in Atlanta contributed to this report.
 Stern is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.